-It’s not sexy, but option assignment and exercising is something you need to know before trading options.
+It’s not sexy, but option assignment and exercise is something you need to know before trading options.

 Contents